 - Don’t worry, the OpenMethods Chief Editor will recheck your categorization.

-– HomePage introduction.
-In order to propose to users a first shorter introduction than the post one, you have to paste your full introduction in the little page named “excerpt” under your text with this form: “Introduction: (text of your introduction)”.
-Please note that if “excerpt” is not visible, you will have to click on the top right of your screen “Screen options” and then select “excerpt“, it will then be available right below the post text itself.
+-HomePage introduction.
+In order to propose to users a first shorter introduction than the post one, you have to paste your full introduction in the “excerpt” field that you can also find under the Document block on the right side of the page with this form: “Introduction: (text of your introduction)”.
+Again, don’t worry if you will not have time for this step, the Chief Editor will take care of it.
+In this case, just save your draft and she will double-check and publish it.

 7. Finally, click on “Publish”.
 Your post is published on OpenMethods and you must check it on the homepage and on its main page: if you forgot something or made a mistake, you can go back to your post in Posts > All Posts > Edit your post and update it.